Find what you need to study abroad in South Africa, including requirements for South African student visas, study permits and application forms.

 - Proof of the address and contact number of an adult in South Africa who will act as your guardian (and a letter confirming this).

-If you are older than 25 years and want to come to South Africa on a cultural, economic or social exchange programme – organised between an educational institution or government body in South Africa and one in a foreign country – you must have official confirmation from both the South African and foreign organisations.
-The South African exchange visa will be for the duration of the exchange programme, up to a maximum of three years.
+If you are older than 25 years and want to come to South Africa on a cultural, economic or social exchange program – organized between an educational institution or government body in South Africa and one in a foreign country – you must have official confirmation from both the South African and foreign organizations.
+The South African exchange visa will be for the duration of the exchange program, up to a maximum of three years.

-If you are under 25, you may come and work in South Africa temporarily once you have secured a South African exchange visa.
-The South African employer must confirm the existence of the position, and pay and welfare conditions must conform to the standard legal requirements.
+If you are under 25, you may work in South Africa temporarily once you have a South African exchange visa.
+The employer must confirm the existence of the position; pay and welfare conditions must conform to the standard legal requirements.
 The South African exchange visa is granted for the duration of the exchange, usually not more than 12 months.

 You apply for an exchange permit using the same application form B1-1738.

-The South African exchange visa cannot be renewed or extended.
+You cannot renew or extend a South African exchange visa.
 Once you have had this type of permit, you many only apply for a temporary or permanent residence permit after you have lived for at least a year outside of South Africa.

 A South African study visa is issued for the duration of your studies at a specific school, college or university, with a maximum of eight years for primary school, six years for secondary and the length of the degree or other qualification at tertiary level.
 You can renew a South African student visa as often as necessary.

-A South African student visa only allows you to study abroad in South Africa at the school or college for which it was issued; if you want to study at a different school or college, you will need to commence a new process of applying for a South African student visa.
+A South African student visa only allows you to study in South Africa at the school or college for which it was issued; if you want to study at a different school, you need to apply anew.

 If you need to apply for a change of visa status or to renew your South African study visa, you can do so from within South Africa.
 You must send your renewal application at least 60 days before your South African study visa is due to expire.
 If it lapses, then you will be automatically registered.